tanevanwifferen/CodingGuidelines/Testing/When is something tested enough?.md

 If you've re-used existing business logic, there might be side effects that produced unwanted situations.
 Race conditions, database getters and setters, service calls.

 You should map which externalities are used by the existing logic, and which assumptions are made about these inputs and outputs.
-Write unit tests verifying the assumptions of the unit tests.
+Write unit tests formalising the assumptions of the unit tests.
 Once the new calls are implemented, the assumptions should still be the same.

 > ❗️ When a side effect is produced, like a service call or a database insert, you should also map who uses this service or this table, and map the assumptions that are mad about the service.
 Are these assumptions invalidated?
 Then these indirect consumers should also be re-tested.